Madiha-Ayaz/my-job-portfolio/session_concluded_final.md

-The session has been concluded.
-Thank you for your interaction.
+The conversion of your Next.js project to a Vite-based React application is complete.
+All specified modifications and cleanups have been performed.
+Please refer to the `summary_and_next_steps.md` file for details on how to run your new React project.